MichalSino/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-6/solution.md

 To do that, you have to know the Ollama container ingress endpoint taken from Azure.

-Then you may want to check the API of the Ollama local models by analyzing this one.

 *BEFORE YOU MOVE ON*
 You will need a ingress link for the Container App with the Ollama model.
 You can find this by openning the *Overview* tab in the Azure Portal for the Container App, the link will be visible under *Application URL*.
 Have a look on the screen below.
 ![image](./img/challenge6-containerapps-ingreeslink.png)

 At first, we will get the list of all the models Ollama can offer by calling:
 ```
 https://<microhack-aiapp ingress URL>/api/tags
 ```
 The call may look like this:
 ![image](./img/challange6-listmodels.png)

-The response you can see in the image above but also below:
+The response:
 ```json
 {
 	"models": [